hanhee-song/relux/README.md

 * ```mapStateToProps(state, props)```: returns an object with key-value pairs that further define props on the React component based on the Store's state.
 * ```mapDispatchToProps(dispatch, props)```: returns an object with key-value pairs that define dispatchable actions to be props of the React component.

+If one of the arguments is not needed, you must explicitly pass in ```null``` as an argument instead.

 Example:
 ```JavaScript